 - I want to compete in fitness as a sport (CrossFit Games, local throwdowns, etc).
 What does that entail?

 - I prefer to train on my own.
+Is that an option?

-When looking at data about injuries per participant hours (the best way to standardize injury data), it seems that CrossFit is about as dangerous as other weight training and gymnastics activities.
-Which is actually quite a bit less dangerous than team sports like soccer and even conventionally accepted exercise like distance running.
+When looking at data about injuries per participant hours (the best way to standardize injury data), it seems that CrossFit is about as dangerous as other weight training and gymnastics activities — which is actually quite a bit less dangerous than team sports like soccer and even conventionally accepted exercise like distance running.